-If you are trekker and you want to feel Georgia, experience its mountains and its soul you should visit villages of Arkhoti.
+If you are trekker and you want to feel Georgia, experience its mountains and its soul you should visit Arkhoti.
 According to the famous Georgian song – Arkhoti is the motherland itself, its the home of mountain goats and eagles, and it is a honor to be buried in this land.
 This part of Khevsureti is located in the North Caucasus, once connected to Ingush villages local Georgians were symbol of bravery, honor and unique hospitality which still amazes me.
 Road construction has almost finished recently but it has the most exotic villages of Georgia, the best of which is Akhieli – local Hydro power plant villages lit by street lights, no phone coverage no internet, People are special – young people who had to be real hikers/horse riders to come here in summer (road construction was finished only by 2018) hospitable and warm hearted locals who treat guests with love, maintain tradition, make tasty food, have tasty cheese.
 Lots of fish in the fastest river Asa which flows to Ingushetia and its name resembles Georgian dances of National Ballet Sukhishvilebi.
 There are Traditional festivals like Atengenoba when they make special food and drinking till the end.
 I have never felt something similar anywhere.
 Its one of the ethnographically richest part of Georgia so far.

 How to get to Arkhoti?